KwintenP/combine-reducers-enhanced/README.md

 }
 ```

-NGRX/Store provides the combineReducers method to easily work with such structures.
+@ngrx/store provides the `combineReducers` method to easily work with such structures.
 ## Problem description

 If you want to work with multiple levels of nesting in your state tree, you need to do something else F.e.